3d N=2 Theories from Cluster Algebras: Introduction

 Despite the beauty of this correspondence, we should keep in mind limitations of the correspondence \eqref{ZZ} --- not all 3d $\scN=2$ theories are of the form $\scT[M]$.
 The natural question is whether we can generalize the correspondence to a larger class of 3d $\scN=2$ theories beyond those associated with 3-manifolds, or more generally whether there are any geometric structures in the ``landscape'' or ``theory space'' of 3d $\scN=2$ theories.
 To answer these questions it is crucial to extract the essential ingredients from the correspondence \eqref{ZZ}.

-Our answer to this question is that it is the mathematical structures of \emph{quiver mutations} and \emph{cluster algebras} which is essential for the correspondence \eqref{ZZ}.
+Our answer to this question is that it is the mathematical structures of \emph{quiver mutations} and \emph{cluster algebras} which are essential for the correspondence \eqref{ZZ}.
 We study 3d $\scN=2$ gauge theories $\scT[M]$ for a large class of hyperbolic 3-manifolds, including arbitrary link complements in $S^3$.\footnote{ Suppose that we have a 3-manifold $M$, and a link $L$ inside.
 The complement of a link is defined as a complement of a thickened link.
 More formally, the link complement is a complement of the tubular neighborhood $N(L)$ of $M$, i.e, $M\backslash N(L)$.
 By construction the boundary of the link complement is a disjoint union of 2d tori. } The present paper generalizes the previous works on this subject by the authors \cite{Terashima:2011qi,Terashima:2011xe}, and is a companion to the previous paper with K.~Nagao \cite{Nagao:2011aa}.
-It is also closely related with \cite{Cecotti:2011iy} (see also \cite{Cecotti:2010fi,Cordova:2012xk})\footnote{ However it is worthing emphasizing that their braid (branched locus) is \emph{not} our braid, see further comments in section \ref{sec.hyperbolic}. }.
+It is also closely related to \cite{Cecotti:2011iy} (see also \cite{Cecotti:2010fi,Cordova:2012xk}).\footnote{ However, it is worthing emphasizing that their braid (branched locus) is \emph{not} our braid; see further comments in section \ref{sec.hyperbolic}. }

-Our approach turns out to be much more general than \eqref{ZZ}, and includes theories associated with $SL(N)$ Chern-Simons theories on 3-manifolds (cf.\ \cite{FockGoncharovHigher}), or more general theories not associated with 3-manifolds (Figure \ref{fig.landscape}).\footnote{ All our theories are contained in the theories of ``class $\mathcal{R}$'' in \cite{Dimofte:2011py}.
-However, for more general theories not described by quiver mutations there is no simple answer to For comparison one might be tempted to call the theories $\scT[M]$ to be of ``class $\mathcal{M}$'' ($\mathcal{M}$ for manifold) and theories $\scT[(Q,\bm{m})]$ to be of ``class $\mathcal{C}$'' ($\mathcal{C}$ for cluster algebras). } We define a 3d $\scN=2$ theory $\scT[(Q, \bm{m})]$ for a pair of a quiver $Q$ and a mutation sequence $\bm{m}$ on it,\footnote{The theory in addition depends on the choice of the boundary condition, as will be explained in section \ref{sec.identification}.} satisfying the relation
+Our approach turns out to be much more general than \eqref{ZZ}, and includes theories associated with $SL(N)$ Chern--Simons theories on 3-manifolds (cf.\ \cite{FockGoncharovHigher}), or more general theories not associated with 3-manifolds (Figure \ref{fig.landscape}).\footnote{ All our theories are contained in the theories of ``class $\mathcal{R}$'' in \cite{Dimofte:2011py}.
+For comparison one might be tempted to call the theories $\scT[M]$ to be of ``class $\mathcal{M}$'' ($\mathcal{M}$ for manifold) and theories $\scT[(Q,\bm{m})]$ to be of ``class $\mathcal{C}$'' ($\mathcal{C}$ for cluster algebras). } We define a 3d $\scN=2$ theory $\scT[(Q, \bm{m})]$ for a pair of a quiver $Q$ and a mutation sequence $\bm{m}$ on it,\footnote{The theory in addition depends on the choice of the boundary condition, as will be explained in section \ref{sec.identification}.} satisfying the relation